nevrome/mobest/docs/basic.md

   # genetic coordinates of the reference samples
   dependent   = ...,
   # ---
-  # field properties for each ancestry component
+  # interpolation settings for each ancestry component
   kernel = ...,
   # ---
   # spatiotemporal coordinates of the sample of interest